zachary-berdell-elliott/social-network-api-build/README.md

 This application can be contributed to by reaching out to me over email.
 You can report any bugs directly to me or ask for contribution permissions.

 ## Tests
-This application can be tested by installing it then trying out the diiferent api routes.
+This application can be tested by installing it then trying out the different api routes.

 ## Questions
 FAQ: